mlc-mlapis/docs/src/documentation/routing/unique-ipv4-ipv6-addresses.md

 As IPv6 is not widely used, you can activate **unique IPv4 address** as a paid add-on for each project.
 It is helpful for production environment, as this address can be used as your **A record**.
 A unique IPv4 address costs [$8 per 30 days]() and it's not possible to use free Zerops credit for that.

-If you need to access your development / stage / preview projects, you should use a [Zerops sub-domain]().
+If you need to access your development/stage/preview projects, you should use a free functionality of the [Zerops sub-domains]().

 <br />
 <br />